-A total of 21 re-LSG procedures were done in the Department of Clinical and Experimental Surgery in Medical Research Institute, University of Alexandria.
+A total of 21 re-LSG procedures were done in the Department of Clinical Surgery.
 The follow-up period ranged from 12 to 19 months, with a mean of 15±2.2 months.

 Postoperative management

 - (1) Patients were started on oral liquids after upper gastrograffin study on postoperative day 1. - (2) If the condition permitted, patients were discharge on postoperative day 2, and the drain was removed before discharge. - (3) Patients' visits were planned for follow-up after 1, 3, 6, and 12 months in the postoperative period for the assessment of postoperative complications and effect of operation on weight reduction.